USP-Python/USP-Python.github.io/docs/06-bot.md

 <center>![@userinfobot](img/06-userinfobot.png)</center>

 Finally, before we start writing code, we have to `/start` our bot.
+Open up a private message with your bot by searching its username, then hit the start button.
+Don't worry, nothing's supposed to happen.

 <center>![Your bot](img/06-yourbot.png)</center>